dotkernel/dot-rbac-guard/README.md

                             'rules' => [
                                 [
                                     'route' => 'controller route name',
-                                    'actions' => [//list of actions to apply, or empty array for all actions],
+                                    //list of actions to apply, or empty array for all actions 'actions' => [],
-                                    //by default, authorization pass if all permissions are present(AND) 'permissions' => [//list of permissions to allow], ],
+                                    //by default, authorization pass if all permissions are present (AND)
+                                    //list of permissions to allow
+                                    'permissions' => [],
+                                ],
                                 [
                                     'route' => 'controller route name',
-                                    'actions' => [//list of actions to apply, or empty array for all actions], 'permissions' => [
+                                    //list of actions to apply, or empty array for all actions 'actions' => [],
+                                    'permissions' => [
-                                        //permission can be defined in this way too, for all permission type guards 'permissions' => [//list of permissions],
+                                        //permission can be defined in this way too, for all permission type guards
+                                        //list of permissions
+                                        'permissions' => [],
                                         'condition' => \Dot\Rbac\Guard\GuardInterface::CONDITION_OR,
                                     ]
                                 ]